rockymiss/kitchennippers/README.md

 - Recipe Page

     The recipe page is clearly laid out with information about the recipe, clear ingredients and tools needed and clear instructions.
 At the bottom of the page there is a video showing the user how to make the recipe.
-The video can be either viewed directly on this page or a link to instagram to view it there.
+The video can be either viewed directly on this page or a link to YouTube and Instagram on the footer links.

 - Sign-up Page